 MEDITATE FOR A FEW MINUTES EACH DAY

-Meditation is an important way to combat stress.
+Meditation for moms is an important way to combat stress.
 Starting the practice doesn’t require a big commitment.
 Aristimuno recommends trying to work in five-minute breaks of quiet meditation whenever possible.
 The key: Keep it simple and put down the electronics.

 “The beautiful thing about meditation is that it’s not about stopping our thoughts.
 It’s also not about being completely still,” Aristimuno says.
 “Instead, meditation invites us to settle, observe, accept and return.
 We may discover things we never noticed before, like the sound of silence, the gentleness of the breath, how tired our bodies are, the fact that right now, at this moment, I’m alive.
 I’m breathing, here I am.
 Breathing in, breathing out.”
 Relax, observe and breathe.
 Doing this for a few moments is a great way to decompress and re-center.